zenzjtech/zen-virtual-piano/docs/change_logs/2025-01-13-highlight-animation.md

 ### Highlight Animation Hook
 - Created new `use-highlight-animation.ts` hook to detect URL timestamp parameters
-- Implements 10-second window validation for animation triggers
+- Implements 20-second window validation for animation triggers
 - Automatically cleans up URL parameters after detection
-- Manages animation state with 3-second duration
+- Manages animation state with 10-second duration
+- **NEW**: Integrates with notification system to show success message with song details

 ### Component Integration
 - Updated `App.tsx` to use the highlight animation hook and pass state to MusicStand